How to Become a Penetration Tester in India - Complete Roadmap 2026

 Capstone pentest report, GitHub lab documentation, LinkedIn optimisation, mock interviews.

-This step is where a lot of technically capable people lose momentum.
-They finish the course, have the skills, and then spend weeks perfecting their CV before sending a single application.
+• This step is where a lot of technically capable people lose momentum.
+They finish the course, have the skills, and then spend six weeks perfecting their CV before sending a single application.
+Don't do that.

-Your portfolio only needs three things to be interview-ready: a GitHub profile with documented lab walkthroughs showing your methodology, a professional capstone pentest report that you can explain in an interview, and a LinkedIn profile that uses the right keywords so recruiters can find you.
+• Your portfolio only needs three things to be interview-ready: a GitHub profile with documented lab walkthroughs showing your methodology, a professional capstone pentest report that you can walk through in an interview, and a LinkedIn profile that uses the right keywords (penetration tester, VAPT, ethical hacking) so recruiters can actually find you.

-Start applying before you feel completely ready.
+• Start applying before you feel completely ready.
 The technical interview will tell you more about your actual gaps than another month of solo studying will.
+Apply, get feedback, iterate.

 Skills vs certifications - what matters more to employers?